Installing and Configuring the DMF Controller

 Managing DMF Sessions

-To view and configure settings for remote sessions established to the DANZ Monitoring Fabric (DMF) Controller, switches, and managed appliances, complete the following steps:
+Complete the following steps to view and configure settings for remote sessions established to the DANZ Monitoring Fabric (DMF) Controller, switches, and managed appliances.
+Security Sessions configuration tabs and features include:

 1. Select Security > Sessions from the DMF main menu.

-This page displays the sessions currently established.
-To forcibly end a session, select Delete from the menu control for the session.
+The page displays the sessions currently established.
+To forcibly end a session, select Delete Security Sessions from the Actions control for the session.

-2. Click Settings to configure the default settings for remote connections to the Controller.
+2. Under Configuration, click Edit to configure the default settings for remote connections to the Controller.

 This dialog lets you set an expiration time for sessions and the maximum number of sessions allowed for each user.